-With that mind, I wasn’t going to submit your average, run-of-mill, vlog-style video, and wax lyrical to camera about my achievements.
+With that in mind, I wasn’t going to submit your average, run-of-mill, vlog-style video and wax lyrical to the camera about my achievements.

-A. That would be too easy, B. I know that style of naval-gazing video just bores the audience, and C. it certainly wouldn’t help us stand out as being the innovative video business we’ve been shortlisted as.
+A) That would be too easy.
+B) I know that style of naval-gazing video bores the audience.
+C) It certainly wouldn’t help us stand out as an innovative video business.

-I wanted to create a video that would be meaningful, communicate purpose, had an element of visual storytelling, that would ultimately, stick in the minds of the audience.
-After all, that’s exactly what I do for my clients.
+I wanted to create a video that would be meaningful, communicate purpose, had an element of visual storytelling that would ultimately stick in the minds of the audience.
+After all, that’s what I do for my clients.

-As is my normal process, regardless of the client or product, I produce films by working backwards from ‘what do we want the audience to remember?’, and the lasting thought I wanted to create was how I help businesses to present the best version of themselves through video.
+As is my usual process (regardless of the client or product), I produce films by working backwards from ‘what do we want the audience to remember?’
+Or, in this case, what’s the lasting thought I wanted to create on how I help businesses present the best version of themselves through video.

-During a brainstorm with long-term collaborator and creative marketing expert Baz Richardson, we talked about a psychological study involving three chocolate brownies and how the different ways they were presented affected the consumer’s value of them.
+During a brainstorm with long-term collaborator and creative marketing expert Baz Richardson, we talked about a psychological study involving three chocolate brownies.
+In particular, how the different ways they were presented affected their value.
 It was the perfect analogy for what we do for our clients.

 A video shoot involving eating chocolate brownies?
 How could I resist?